-Expatriates taking up employment in Brazil will be subject to taxation according to the types of visas at the entrance to the country because tax residency is related to the types of visas.
-Grant Thornton Brazil can assist expatriates and their employers in providing monitoring of the fiscal residence acquisition process and compliance regarding the Brazilian tax filing requirements.
+Expatriates’ residents in Brazil will be subjected to taxation according to the type of visa the individual is holding at the entrance moment in the country.
+Grant Thornton Brazil can assist expatriates and their employers helping to track the fiscal residence acquisition process and the Brazilian Tax filing requirements (compliance).

-Brazilian resident taxpayers must prepare and file an annual individual income tax return to the tax authorities no later than 30 April following the subsequent period of residency acquisition.
-The obligation to deliver the document is applicable for residents who earn more than BRL 28,559.70 annually, own properties in Brazil valued over BRL 300,000.00, operate in the Brazilian stock market with capital gain, or if over BRL 40,000.00 in exempt income from bank investments has been earned.
+Brazilian resident taxpayers must prepare and file an annual personal income tax return to the tax authorities no later than 30th April of the following year of residency acquisition year.
+The obligation to deliver the document is applicable for resident who earn more than annually BRL 28.559,76, own properties in Brazil valued over BRL 300.000,00 operate in the Brazilian stock market with capital gain or if over BRL 40.000,00 in exempt income from bank investments has been earned.
 All incomes received at source and incomes received abroad must be reported.

 Click on each of the areas below to expand for more information:

 Foreign citizens may enter the territory of Brazil with or without visa (depending on nationality) and there is no nationality restriction.
 As a rule, foreign citizen, even if non-residents, can have a CPF card - a personal identification number for individuals.
 The registration can be done online at the Brazilian Tax Authorities website.

 Foreign citizen holding a visa with labor contract in Brazil are obligated to obtain a CTPS – a work permit that proves data about the functional life of the worker.
 Non-applicable for visa without a labor contract in Brazil.

 The tax residency condition depends on what type of VISA the individual is holding and when this condition is acquired.

 Below, please find some type of VISAs as well as the time the Brazilian residency condition is acquired.

 The Brazilian legislation provides to foreign citizen different types of visas that sets the residence acquisition in the country, as below: